Stanford-BioE80/Stanford-BioE80.github.io/_docs/w3ps.md

 To complete this activity, prepare and submit the following entry (1 paragraph).

 Consider including responses to the following items below.
-(If you use a photo from microcosmos instead of your own photo make sure to refrence the source).
+(If you use a photo from microcosmos instead of your own photo make sure to reference the source).

 - What question or what range of questions did you ask?
 - What did you see / find as a result?
 - A great image or data to support your findings and conclusions (Note for 2020, photo does not have to be your own).
 - Your concluding thoughts or open questions.

 **2.b.
 Welcome Makers!**